blakeaw/atomic-molecular-nested-sampling/README.md

   * Isobaric Nested Sampling (IBNS): Wilson et al. (2015) Nested sampling of isobaric phase space for the direct evaluation of the isothermal-isobaric partition function of atomic systems, J. Chem.
 Phys., 143, 154108; https://doi.org/10.1063/1.4933309
   * Coupling Parameter Path Nested Sampling (CPPNS): Wilson et al. (2018) Computing free energies using nested sampling-based approaches, Molecular Simulation, 44:13-14, 1108-1123; https://doi.org/10.1080/08927022.2017.1416113

 Some cases include corresponding Metropolis Monte Carlo implementations that were used for comparison/validation.
 There are also many codes from unpublished work or which encode experimental nested sampling implementations.
 The codes were developed as a part of my research and training as a Ph.D.
-Student at UT Dallas (sometime between 2012 and 2016).
+Student at UT Dallas (sometime between 2012 and 2016, and before I learned about version control with git/GitHub).

 ## Implementations